arc blue

 Entry requirements

-• Two Highers including Art and Design and English or NQC Art and Design or similar.
+• Two Highers including Art and Design and English or NQ Art and Design or similar

 We do not wish to see work copied from photographs, cartoons, anime, manga, fan art or tattoo designs.